benblack769/benblack769.github.io/coding_posts/refractoring.md

 ### Cross-Platform Support

-The most serious problem here is the windows specific code.
+The most serious problem here is the Windows specific code.
 I want my Mac and Linux friends to be able to use this too!

-A quick scan through the code shows that there is only one bit which uses the windows specific API: the `SetConsoleCursorPosition` call.
-Lets look at it:
+A quick scan through the code shows that there is only a few bits which uses the windows specific API: the `SetConsoleCursorPosition` call on lines 26 and 36.
+There is also a system dependent `system("cls")` call on line 366.
+Lets look at the `SetConsoleCursorPosition` call first, as it is more complicated:

 ```c++
 COORD coord = {0,0};